Book and DVD

 Most treatment manuals leave the reader thinking, “I understand the techniques, but what really occurs in the group?”
 With the video, the group process is “demystified,” as you are able to observe Dr. Haley facilitating Peer Process Social Skills Groups.
 The 67 page book is a “quick-read” that offers therapists and school counselors an introduction to facilitating groups in their particular setting.
 The 30 minute video contains 13 vignettes of potential scenarios that a facilitator will likely experience when leading a PPSG.

-Technical Information and Support
+General Information and Support